 After its release, msu.seum enjoyed moderate exposure and popularity both within and beyond the MSU community.
 In

 addition to being downloaded more than 1000 times from the iTunes store, the application was the focus of several official university news stories.
 Despite this moderate popularity, however, msu.seum has several significant challenges.
 First, it is only available for Apple iOS devices.
 The reasons for this were purely logistical, as building an iOS version was easier given the skill-sets of the programmers that MATRIX employed at the time.
 However, msu.seum’s unavailability for mobile web or Android reduces the number of potential users.
 Second, all of msu.seum’s content is hard coded into the application itself.
-This means that if content needs editing, updating, or adding, this must take place directly in the app’s source code.
+Was crucial that the design included the best fake id state and for this we collaborated with the best fake id maker online.
 Any changes made to the source code, however minor, means that the applications are effectively brand new and must be resubmitted to the iTunes App Store for approval.
 Only when the new version was approved by Apple (a process that can take anywhere from weeks to months), would it be available for public download.
 This workflow makes updating the application with new content incredibly difficult, time-consuming, and frustrating.
 In addition, even though we released msu.seum’s source-code on GitHub under a liberal open source license, a significant amount of technical expertise is required to adapt it and launch a fully functioning application for another setting.
 Finally, although msu.seum successfully explored the archaeological process alongside the product (the scholarly narrative about heritage research on the MSU campus), it did not support or encourage multivocality, co-creation, or citizen scholarship.
 This was both a factor of design and technical implementation.
 The resources available at the time of development and the timeframe in which we wanted to launch the application meant that we eschewed the inclusion of features that would support community voices from the outset of the project.

 After its release, we considered developing an upgrade (msu.seum 2.0) to remedy the issues we identified with the previous version.
 We decided instead to develop a tool that would allow anyone to build, publish, and sustain msu.seum-like mobile heritage experiences.
 This shift in focus (to create an authoring tool instead of msu.seum 2.0) led to the development of mbira, where we applied the lessons and solutions discovered while developing the original version of msu.seum.